Woodburn Circle: Woodburn Hall

 Woodburn Hall, first known as University Hall, is the central and dominating building of Woodburn Circle.
 It was built between 1874 and 1876, and like its neighbor, the earlier Martin Hall, is in a predominantly red brick Second Empire style building under a mansard roof.
 It is considered one of the finest examples of Second Empire architecture in the State of West Virginia.

 Designed by Wheeling architect C. C. Kemble, the building is of four floors; the first being a pale stone rustic, contrasting with the red brick above, and the third: an attic floor contained within the mansard roof.
 The principal facade is dominated by an Italianate central belvedere tower surmounted by a square based dome, which since 1910 has contained the Seth Thomas clock, originally in the cupola of Martin Hall.
 Secondary flanking wings, designed by Morgantown architect Elmer F. Jacobs, extending the facade, and two further towers were built between 1900 and 1911.

 The initial cost of building the hall, $41,500, was funded by a state property tax, levied at a rate of five cents per $100 of property In 2010, the building was subject to a $3.9 million restoration project; this included a new roof, the replacement the long lost iron finials to the towers and the implementation of modern safety features, not considered necessary in the nineteenth century.

 Since its completion, the building has had many uses.
 As one of the university's iconic buildings, it has seen the inaugurations of the University presidents and been the setting for the reception of US presidents.
 Since the turn of the twentieth century it has housed the College of Arts and Sciences.

 The hall's name references Woodburn Female Seminary, a school originally located on the West Virginia University campus.

+Woodburn Hall houses general education classrooms and administrative offices of the Eberly College of Arts and Sciences.
+Starting in 2025, Michael T. Benson has re-instituted the lightning of Woodburn Hall to celebrate the Christmas season.

+Woodburn Hall from the viewpoint of the Life Science Building green area.